-According to the National Retail Foundation, Father’s Day was worth $15.3 billion in 2018, with an average spend of $133 per consumer.
+According to the Digital Commerce 360, Father’s Day was worth almost $16 billion in 2019, up 4.2% from $15.32 billion in the previous year.
+Customer also increased their average spending to $138.97 per consumer.
 But we’ve come a long way from the traditional hand-knitted tie or bottle of whiskey.
-Dads in 2019 are smart, smartly dressed, and social media-conscious superheroes.
+Nowadays dads are smart, smartly dressed, and social media-conscious superheroes.

 So what does that mean for Father’s Day promotions?
 Well, it’s time to get up to date, with marketing campaigns that reach out to both kids and parents, and combine traditional themes with modern values.
 In this post, we’ll take a look at:

 - marketing to children and parents

 - best prize and gift ideas for Father’s Day

 - where to find your target audience for Father’s Day